Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 \section{Nonlinear Market Model}

-In this section, we extend a generic market model introduced in \cite{BR2015}.
-Throughout the paper, we fix a finite trading horizon date $T>0$ for our model of the financial market.
-Let $(\Omega, \G, \bG , \bP)$ be a filtered probability space satisfying the usual conditions of right-continuity and completeness, where the filtration $\bG = (\G_t)_{t \in [0,T]}$ models the flow of information available to all traders.
+We start by re-examining and extending the nonlinear trading setup introduced in Bielecki and Rutkowski \cite{BR2015}.
+Throughout the paper, we fix a finite trading horizon date $T>0$ for our market model.
+Let $(\Omega, \cG, \bG , \bP)$ be a filtered probability space satisfying the usual conditions of right-continuity and completeness, where the filtration $\bG=(\cG_t)_{t \in [0,T]}$ models the flow of information available to the hedger and his counterparty.
 For convenience, we assume that the initial $\sigma$-field ${\cal G}_0$ is trivial.
-Moreover, all processes introduced in what follows are implicitly assumed to be $\bG$-adapted and, as usual, any semimartingale is assumed to be c\`adl\`ag.
-Also, we will assume that any process $Y$ satisfies $\Delta Y_0:=Y_0-Y_{0-}=0$.
+All processes introduced in what follows are implicitly assumed to be $\bG$-adapted and, as usual, any semimartingale is assumed to be a c\`adl\`ag process.
 Let us introduce the notation for the prices of all traded assets in our model.

-5 pt {\bf Risky assets.} We denote by $\mathcal{S} = (S^1,\ldots,S^d)$ the collection of the {\it ex-dividend prices} of a family of $d$ risky assets with the corresponding {\it cumulative dividend streams} $\mathcal{D} =(D^1,\ldots, D^d)$.
-The process $S^i$ is aimed to represent the ex-dividend price of any traded security, such as, stock, sovereign or corporate bond, stock option, interest rate swap, currency option or swap, CDS, CDO, etc.
+5 pt {\bf Risky assets.} We denote by $\mathcal{S}=(S^1,\ldots,S^d)$ the collection of the {\it ex-dividend prices} of a family of $d$ risky assets with the corresponding {\it cumulative dividend streams} $\mathcal{D} =(D^1,\ldots, D^d)$.
+The process $S^i$ represents the ex-dividend price of any traded security, such as, stock, sovereign or corporate bond, stock option, interest rate swap, currency option or swap, credit default swap, etc.

+5 pt {\bf Funding accounts.} We denote by $B^{i,l}$ (resp. $B^{i,b}$) the {\it lending} (resp. {\it borrowing}) {\it funding account} associated with the $i$th risky asset, for $i=1,2,\ldots,d$.
+The financial interpretation of these accounts varies from case to case.
+For an overview of trading mechanisms for risky assets, we refer to Section \ref{sec2.6}.
+In the special case when $B^{i,l}=B^{i,b}$, we will use the notation $B^i$ and we call it the {\it funding account} for the $i$th risky asset.

 5 pt {\bf Cash accounts.} The \textit{lending cash account} $B^{0,l}$ and the {\it borrowing cash account} $B^{0,b}$ are used for unsecured lending and borrowing of cash, respectively.
 For brevity, we will sometimes write $B^{l}$ and $B^{b}$ instead of $B^{0,l}$ and $B^{0,b}$.
-Also, when the borrowing and lending cash rates are equal, the single cash account is denoted by $B^{0}$ or simply $B$.
+Also, when the borrowing and lending cash rates are equal, the single cash account is denoted by $B^{0}$ or, simply, $B$.
+Note, however, that since an unlimited borrowing/depositing of cash in the bank account is not a realistic feature of a trading model, it is not assumed in what follows.

-5 pt {\bf Funding accounts.} We denote by $\Bilr$ (resp. $\Bibr$) the {\it lending} (resp. {\it borrowing}) {\it funding account} associated with the $i$th risky asset, for $i=1,2,\ldots,d$.
-The financial interpretation of these accounts varies from case to case.
-For an overview of trading mechanisms for risky assets, we refer to to Section \ref{sec2.6}.
-In the special case when $\Bilr=\Bibr$, we will use the notation $B^i$ and we call it the {\it funding account} for the $i$th risky asset.